 Get an insurance

 If you want to rent a van it is important that you get an insurance to cover any damages in case of accident.
 The insurances offered by the rental companies are quite expensive.
-We recommend you to get an insurance from a specialised private company like Tripcover.
-An insurance for your rental car costs between 9.30 AUD and 29.70 AUD per day – almost half of the price that rental companies charge.
+We recommend you to get an insurance from a specialised private company like Rentalcover.
+An insurance for your rental car costs between 9.30 AUD and 29.70 AUD per day.
+Almost half of the price that rental companies charge.

 Cost of living in Australia

 The cost of living in Australia varies depending on where one is.
 In general, life in the big cities will necessarily be more expensive than in smaller Australian cities.
-This can be explained by two main factors, the cost of housing is higher, and expenses / outputs that are more common!
-However the food and gasoline cost less.
+This can be explained by two main factors, the cost of housing is higher, and expenses that are more common!
+However, the food and gasoline cost less.
 Know that in Australia, everything is paid weekly (or every 2 weeks max.), Wages, accommodation … In big cities housing is quite expensive in Sydney.
 The price for a Backpacker hostel in Sydney ranges from $ 25 in dormitories.
-Remember that it is often more advantageous to book a full week to get discounts (10% or in some cases 1 night free!). – Renting a room in the center of Sydney is about $ 200 p/ week if you’re living in the city center.
+Remember that it can be advantageous to book a full week to get discounts (10% or even 1 night free!).
+Renting a room in the center of Sydney is about $ 200 per week.
 The price is not always more expensive than in the suburbs, but this depends on the popularity of the neighbourhood.

 Average price per person / week in a big city: